jkrue/gcb2019/README.md

 As mentioned before our cluster is very basic.
 That means we have to enable a shared fs (**nfs**), a grid batch scheduler (**slurm**) and a web-ide (**theia**).
 Theia is build from sources.
 This is a time consuming task, depending of your master instance type and the real hardware behind it this takes some time.

-Since our demo cluster is small we let the master also do some work (enable *useMasterAsCompute*).

 ### Verify your configuration.